 “Join me and we can haunt Akron with our dead mall spirits.”- Rolling Acres Mall

 We’ll begin with the exterior.
 Chapel Hill is a good looking mall from the outside in my opinion.
 Despite its age blemishes, parking lot potholes, ugly oughts signs and add-ons, it has some real dead mall beauty.
 First, we see the main entrance which I had on the featured image up top being consumed by Rolling Acres.
 A grand entrance for sure, and much more grand than Summit, this mall really has some great bones.
 When you enter through here you are met with a carousel and the food court with its two whole restaurants: Charley’s Philly steaks and an Asian restaurant as per usual with any mall.
-We’ll get to the inside later on, but first let’s take a look at the lovely exterior.
+We’ll get to the inside later on though.

-This Sears was also equipped with an auto center and this one is astounding.
-It looks like it’s been closed for fifteen years but surprisingly it’s only been four.Sorry the back-lighting was bad.
-Like the main anchor, this building is very rusty and the parking lot is in piss-poor shape.
+This Sears was also equipped with an auto center, and this one is astounding.
+It looks like it’s been closed for fifteen years but surprisingly it’s only been four.Sorry for the backlighting.
+Like the Sears anchor, this building is very rusty and the parking lot is in piss-poor shape.

-The JC Penney on the other hand is without a doubt the most handsome anchor to this mall regardless of shape.And yes, a lot of these pictures are taken from my car because Akron is fucking cold.
+The JCPenney on the other hand is without a doubt the best looking anchor this mall has.And yes, a lot of these pictures are taken from my car because Akron is fucking cold.
 Nevertheless, the tan paint with white outline on those curved ’60s pillars is by far the best architecture this mall has got.

 Mall Worker: Mr. Owner, the skylight is leaking we need to get it fixed ASAP!

 Mall Owner: Just fill it in and paint a sky on it, nobody will notice.

 Me: Oh Mr. Mall Owner I think you’re wrong about this one.